transcom/mymove-docs/docs/backend/guides/how-to/upgrade-go-version.md

 - You may want to hold off merging this `circleci-docker` PR until just before you're about to land the corresponding PR for the `transcom/mymove` repo.
   - You can use the PR's hash to test, then merge and switch to the `main` hash after all testing/checks/approvals are done.
   - This keeps others who may be doing `circleci-docker` work from prematurely using the updated Go container before the necessary Go-related changes have landed in `transcom/mymove`.
+- Keep in mind that others may have merged things into the `main` branch on `circleci-docker` that haven't been deployed yet in a MilMove build.
+Carefully examine the diffs since the last used hash and see if any look like they could have an impact and test accordingly (including an experimental deploy if warranted such as when a base Docker image has changed).

 ## 2. Upgrade Local Go Version